 There are many different clubs that sponsor licensing classes throughout the year.
 You can search the web for information about local clubs.
-The Glendora Emergency Response Communications ( GERC ) just held a class on March 3rd, 4th.
-24 people of all ages attended and most did well on their test.
-If you would like more information email: email@example.com
+The Glendora Emergency Response Communications ( GERC ) holds annual classes.
+In the previous class, 24 people of all ages attended and most did well on their test.
+If you would like more information email: firstname.lastname@example.org

 When is the next Licensing Class?

 No matter if you are 8 or 80, you can get an amateur radio license.
 Usually the instruction portion takes about a day.
 Follow that up with some on-line practice quizs and you will be ready to take the licensing test.
 It is just 35 multiple choice questions, and you can get up to 9 wrong and still pass!
 Classes typically charge a minimum amount just to cover materials.

 Is it hard to get my License?